What to Eat in Spring

 Steam purple sprouting broccoli and serve with plenty of grass fed butter.

-Natural yoghurt, milk kefir, water kefir and kombucha are also lovely ways to support both your liver and your entire digestive microbiome.
+Natural yoghurt, milk kefir, water kefir and kombucha are lovely ways to support both your liver and your entire digestive microbiome or you could add some naturally fermented sauerkraut or kimchi to your meals.
 If you do not tolerate fermented foods well, you can still benefit your liver with sour foods by adding lemon juice or cider vinegar to your drinking water.

 Sprouted Seeds and Beans